zhlouise/AAE2004_W1_Group_12/README.md

 ### f.
 Member 6 - Angela Xu (Angelaxu2019)

+As a person who is totally new to programming, I have never learn any coding befor entering the university.
+When I first know that we need to do this project, I thought it is nearly impossible for me, since I have only learnd basic Python programming in my IC training course, while the required tasks assigned in this project are much diificult than that.
+Due to limited capability, I did not do much coding in the project, but I have still learn a lot from the project.
+I have know the theory of path fligh path planing, which I thought it is designed only based on the time consumed.
+After start doing the project, I have a chance to know that to plan a path, there are depending facts to consider when desigh a flight, including cost intensify area, time slot of the flight, and even the type of aircraft used.
+By doing this project, although it is quite a challenge for me, it can still help me to become more familiar to coding, and how to coorporate with others to finish a project together, which is a great receipt for me.

 ### g.
 Member 7 - Mark Yao (Markyaoxin)

 ### h.
 Member 8 - Haoyang Yu (YU-Haoyang22101598d)